Planter Parts and Equipment

 Five Times More Pressure

-Our Mojo Wire supplies up to 5X the pressure of a new Keeton (or Flo-rite).
-Seed-to-soil is too crucial to leave to chance.
+Our Mojo Wire supplies 2–3 times the pressure of a new Keeton (or Flo-rite).
+Seed-to-soil contact is too crucial to leave to chance.
 Our Mojo wires stiffen up these firmers to truly embed the seed in the bottom of the furrow.
 Do it right and sleep easier!

 Why the Mojo Wire?